Ibrahim-Almahdy/Ibrahim-Almahdy/README.md

 <img align="right" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="200" alt="Coding" />

-I am a Front-End Developer passionate about building modern and responsive web applications.
-I have experience with HTML, CSS, JavaScript, TypeScript, Bootstrap, and Git.
-Currently, I am learning Angular, React, Next.js, Node.js, Express.js, and MongoDB to become a Full-Stack Developer.
-I enjoy solving problems, building real-world projects, and continuously improving my skills.
+Self-driven and passionate **Software Engineer** specializing in **Front-End Development**, with a strong foundation in modern web technologies and a background as an **ITI Summer Training graduate in React**.
+Experienced in building responsive and user-friendly web applications using **HTML, CSS, JavaScript, TypeScript, Bootstrap, Tailwind CSS, and React**.
+Currently expanding my skills in **Node.js, Express.js, and MongoDB**, with the goal of becoming a **Full-Stack Developer**.
+I am eager to join a dynamic team where I can grow my technical skills, contribute to real-world projects, and build impactful solutions that create value for users and businesses.